marcosalexper/marcosalexper/README.md

 ### Hi there 👋
-My name is Marcos Alexandre Pereira, i am a programming student always looking for new challenges to improve my skills.
+My name is Marcos, i am a programming student always looking for new challenges to improve my skills.
 I enjoy learning new technologies and finding efficient solutions to everyday problems.

 <details>
  <summary><b>🚀&nbsp; Languages and Tools</b></summary>